What is Kawasaki disease? Symptoms, treatments and when to seek help

 What is Kawasaki disease?

-Also known as mucocutaneous lymph node syndrome, the condition can cause some of the blood vessels around her heart to be enlarged and, if not treated in time, can be fatal.
+Also known as mucocutaneous lymph node syndrome, the condition can cause some of the blood vessels around the heart to be enlarged and, if not treated in time, can be fatal.

 The rise in the number of cases of the disease has prompted a plea for more plasma donations to help young people recover from it.